Why Hertz Global Holdings Inc. (HTZ)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $28.50, which is $13.73 above the current price.
 HTZ currently public float of 356.73M and currently shorts hold a 8.28% ratio of that float.
-Today, the average trading volume of HTZ was 4.27M shares.
+Today, the average trading volume of HTZ was 4.17M shares.

 HTZ’s Market Performance

-HTZ stocks went down by -8.73% for the week, with a monthly drop of -13.10% and a quarterly performance of -6.35%, while its annual performance rate touched -15.28%.
-The volatility ratio for the week stands at 6.50% while the volatility levels for the past 30 days are set at 4.27% for Hertz Global Holdings Inc. The simple moving average for the period of the last 20 days is -9.66% for HTZ stocks with a simple moving average of -18.11% for the last 200 days.
+HTZ stocks went up by 6.36% for the week, with a monthly drop of -1.79% and a quarterly performance of 8.12%, while its annual performance rate touched -12.85%.
+The volatility ratio for the week stands at 5.20% while the volatility levels for the past 30 days are set at 4.74% for Hertz Global Holdings Inc. The simple moving average for the period of the last 20 days is -1.63% for HTZ stocks with a simple moving average of -12.12% for the last 200 days.

 Analysts’ Opinion of HTZ